mmusil25/song-bird-recognizer/README.md

 end-to-end bird classifier.
 A few years back I had made an antenna system for him to be able to access broadband LTE as a home internet solution.
 Our [first project during this year's visit](https://github.com/mmusil25/handmade-LTE-antenna) was to build an LTE antenna out of copper tubing in order to extend the range of the indoor LTE repeater.

-This bird classification project was an offshoot of my other goal which was to configure broadband access for my dad.
-Once I established a wireless LAN I realized that I could connect the camera over IP to my computer.
+Once I established a wireless LAN I realized that I could connect his nature camera over IP to my computer.

 Once the hotspot had a reliable LTE input, we installed two WiFI mesh nodes to repeat the available 5 GHz network